Dual structures on Coxeter and Artin groups of rank three: Preliminaries

 \subsubsection{Isometries of the hyperbolic plane}

-Every isometry of the hyperbolic plane $\H^2$ can be written as a product of $3$ or less reflections and the \emph{reflection length} of an isometry is the minimal number of reflections needed.
-Isometries can be classified as follows. \begin{itemize} \item The identity (reflection length $0$). \item Reflections with respect to a line (reflection length $1$). \item Rotations around a point in $\H^2 \cup \partial \H^2$ (reflection length $2$). \item Translations along a line (reflection length $2$).
-Such line is called the \emph{axis} of the translation (or the \emph{translation axis}). \item Glide reflections, i.e., products of a reflection and a translation along the same line (reflection length $3$).
-Such line is called the \emph{axis} of the glide reflection. \end{itemize}
+Every isometry of the hyperbolic plane $\H^2$ can be written as a product of $3$ or fewer reflections and the \emph{reflection length} of an isometry is the minimal number of reflections needed.
+Isometries can be classified as follows: \begin{itemize} \item the identity (reflection length $0$), \item reflections with respect to a line (reflection length $1$), \item rotations around a point in $\H^2 \cup \partial \H^2$ (reflection length $2$), \item translations along a line (reflection length $2$) called the \emph{axis} of the translation (or the \emph{translation axis}), \item glide reflections, i.e., products of a reflection and a translation along the same line (reflection length $3$) called the \emph{axis} of the glide reflection. \end{itemize}

 The identity, reflections, and rotations around points in $\H^2$ are \emph{elliptic} isometries (they fix at least one point in $\H^2$).
 Rotations around points in $\partial \H^2$ are \emph{parabolic} isometries (they fix exactly one point in $\partial \H^2$ and no point in $\H^2$).
 Translations and glide reflections are \emph{hyperbolic} isometries (they fix exactly two points in $\partial \H^2$, namely the endpoints of their axes, and fix no point in $\H^2$).